-Turning in for a welcomed night of rest, we settled on the saddle pads turned mattresses, which made us feel like true cowboys.
+Turning in for a welcomed night of rest, we settled on the saddle pads turned mattresses, making us feel like cowboys.
 The proper sleeping bags and tent definitely made for a more comfortable night as the temperatures descended towards the low 30 F (13 C) since the weather had chilled quite tremendously that mid-September.

 Day 7: Cowgirl Last Yee-Haw

-Waking up to nothing but Mother Nature sounds of singing birds and the horses snorting and neighing was paradise.
-The smell of bacon quickly got us fully awake, the perfect breakfast to get through the day.
+Waking up to nothing but Mother Nature’s sounds of singing birds and the horses snorting and neighing was paradise.
+The smell of bacon quickly woke us up; the perfect breakfast to get through the day.

 Indeed, this ride was the last of our weeklong stay, and though I was sad to leave, it felt like the perfect conclusion to an exciting week.
-As we reached the barn and unpacked horses, I spent some time lingering on my horse.
-Spending time with the mare and getting to know her was one of the highlights of the trip.
-Of course, the bond of a week was just a flick of time, but nonetheless, understanding her, how she reacted depending on the situation reminded me of the deeper connection I had with Myriam.
+I lingered on my horse as we reached the barn and unpacked the horses.
+Spending time with the mare and getting to know her was one of the trip’s highlights.
+Of course, the bond of a week was just a flick of time, but understanding how she reacted depending on the situation reminded me of the deeper connection I had with Myriam.

 Day 8: Leaving the Dream, Cowgirl Forever

-Too soon on that Sunday morning, we packed out and enjoyed our last breakfast.
-We had to farewell our hosts too soon and gave a final hug to the horses and dogs.
+Too soon, we packed out and enjoyed our last breakfast that Sunday morning.
+We had to farewell our hosts too soon and gave the horses and dogs a final hug.
 The drive passed by a stack of hays ready for hauling.
 Horses were grazing the last grass under the late summer sun.
-The ranch life sets to continue day in, day out.
+The ranch life sets to continue day in and day out.